richardpizem-ctrl/Real-Time-MIDI-Notation/CONTRIBUTING.md

 # 🤝 Contributing to Real-Time MIDI Notation
-A Complete Guide for Developers, Testers, Musicians & Researchers
+### Ultimate Edition (v1.3.0)

-Thank you for your interest in contributing to **Real‑Time MIDI Notation** — the world’s first open‑source prototype of real‑time multi‑track Yamaha‑style notation.
+Thank you for your interest in contributing to **Real‑Time MIDI Notation (SIRIUS Engine)** — the world’s first open‑source real‑time multi‑track Yamaha‑style notation engine.

 Your participation helps shape a tool that has never existed before.
 We welcome **testers, developers, musicians, researchers, UI/UX designers, and anyone** who wants to help improve the project.

 ---